 C18H11 Agribusiness and Finance: Agricultural Business and Finance is an applied course that addresses the economic and business principles necessary to operate a successful agribusiness.
 The course covers a wide range of topics in business, finance, economics, and management.
 Upon completion of this course, proficient students will have learned to apply the principles drawn from these topics toward activities that support their own business aspirations in the agriculture industry.
-Agricultural Business and Finance is a dual credit course with statewide articulation.
-Can substitute as an Economics credit and a personal finance credit.
 Grade Level: 10- 12 Prerequisite: Agriscience Teacher Recommendation Required: No Minimum Credit:1.0 Maximum Credit 1:0 NCAA Approved: No